weienwong/weienwong.github.io/index.md

 # Hobbies
 I enjoy reading books.
 [Here](/books) is a list of what I'm currently reading

+I also enjoy video games and building PC's to play them.
+[Here](/gaming_pc) is the gaming PC I am currently building.

 # Contact me
 Best way to reach me is by email: [wei@weiensworld.com](mailto:wei@weiensworld.com)